-The work is similar to Testerwork, where you submit bug reports and get paid for it.
-However, the process is much more streamlined and professional.
-Also, you get invited for test cycles much more often.
+The work is similar to Test IO, where you submit bug reports and get paid for it.
+Test IO is another great platform with lots of work that you can consider for an alternative income source.

 uTest has lots of clients globally, including some popular ones like Tesla, McDonalds, MasterCard, Google and Facebook.
 Watch this video below to understand how it works:

 Signing up for uTest and Passing the uTest Academy